quao627/AGRI9999-Seminar-in-Python/README.md

 # AGRI9999-Seminar-in-Python
 ## Python Installation:
+To get started, you need Anaconda and PyCharm that are available at the links below.
 **Anaconda:**
 Anaconda is a distribution of the Python and R programming languages for scientific computing, that aims to simplify package management and deployment. <br>
 Link: https://docs.anaconda.com/anaconda/install/ <br>